RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The preamble code copies the CCP/BDOS to the correct location, and then checks for the existence of the BIOS.
 If the BIOS exists, and a valid drive is found, then control is passed directly to the CCP.
 This is the usual situation when a CP/M application overwrites the CCP, and it needs to be rewritten before control can be returned to it.

-If the CP/M BIOS doesn't exist or it doesn't have a valid drive, then control is returned to the preamble code to continue to load the CP/M BIOS, the ACIA or SIO drivers, and the IDE drivers necessary for operation of the shell and CP/M.
+If the CP/M BIOS doesn't exist or it doesn't have a valid drive, then control is returned to the preamble code to continue to load the CP/M BIOS, the ACIA, SIO, or UART serial drivers, and the IDE disk drivers necessary for operation of the shell and CP/M.

 Control is then passed to the command shell, that provides a simple command line interface to allow arbitrary FATFS files (pre-prepared as CP/M drives) to be passed to CP/M, and then CP/M booted.

-__NOTE:__ Where the SIO Module is being used, the shell will wait for a `:` to establish which serial interface is being used.
+__NOTE:__ Where the SIO Module or the UART Module is being used, the shell will wait for a `:` to establish which serial port is being used and will continue to interact on this port until CP/M is loaded.

-__NOTE:__ CP/M can be started by command `cpm file.a [file.b] [file.c] [file.d]` At least one valid file name must be provided.
-Up to 4 CP/M drive files are supported.
-Each CP/M drive file must be contiguous, but can be located anywhere on the FATFS drive.
+__NOTE:__ CP/M can be started by command __`cpm file.a [file.b] [file.c] [file.d]`__.
+At least one valid file name must be provided.
+Up to 4 CP/M drive files can be mounted.
+Each CP/M drive file must be contiguous, but can be located anywhere on the FATFS drive (any LBA).

 The shell provides some other basic functions, such as `frag`, `hload`, `ls`, `cd`, `pwd`, `mount` file, `ds`, and `dd` disk functions.
-And `md` to show the contents of the ROM and RAM. `frag` can be used to confirm whether a CP/M drive file (or any other file) is contiguous or fragmented. `hload` can be used to upload and directly run a CP/M application, rather than from a drive.
+And `md` to show the contents of the ROM and RAM. `frag` can be used to confirm whether a CP/M drive file (or any other file) is contiguous or fragmented. `hload` can be used to upload and directly run a CP/M application, rather than from a drive. `exit` can be used to restart the RC2014 if desired.

-Once the CP/M BIOS has established that it has a valid CP/M drive available, simply because the LBA passed to it is non-zero, then it will page out the ROM, write in a new `Page 0` with relevant CP/M data and interrupt linkages, and then pass control to the CP/M CCP.
+Once the CP/M BIOS has established that it has a valid CP/M drive available, then it will page out the ROM, write in a new `Page 0` with relevant CP/M data and interrupt linkages, and then pass control to the CP/M CCP.

-In the 8085 CPU Module build the CPU Serial Output (SOD) FTDI interface found on the CPU Module is also supported as the CP/M `LPT:` device.
+In the 8085 CPU Module builds the CPU Serial Output (SOD) FTDI interface found on the CPU Module is also supported as the CP/M `LPT:` device.
 It is enabled from within CP/M using `^P` from the CCP command line as normal.

 ### CP/M System Disk

 Because the CCP/BDOS and BIOS are stored in ROM, there are no CP/M-IDE boot sectors or special boot drive.
 Cold and warm boot are both from ROM.
 This means that the 4 drives supported by CP/M-IDE are completely orthogonal.
-It doesn't matter which drive file is in which drive letter.
-Except that the drive file in the `A:` drive will always be selected as the default drive, when you try to select a nonexistent drive letter.
-There is no special System Disk, except that system utilities are commonly stored on one drive, and this is usually called `system.cpm` for convenience.
+It doesn't matter which drive file is mounted on which drive letter, except that the file mounted as the `A:` drive will always be selected as the default drive, if you try to select a nonexistent drive letter.
+There is no special System Disk, except that system utilities are commonly stored on one drive, and this is usually called `sys.cpm` for convenience.
+Drive files can take any naming convention desired.

 The [RunCPM system disk](https://github.com/MockbaTheBorg/RunCPM/tree/master/DISK) contains a good package of CP/M utilities, that has been loaded onto an example [system disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip) for a complete ready to run CP/M. Typically, by convention only, this disk will be loaded as drive `A:`.